The Rotunda Museum

 The Rotunda features several important displays concerning:

 - V.M.
-Slipher's discovery of large recessional velocities of galaxies starting in 1912 (that led ultimately to the realization our universe is expanding); this display includes the spectrograph he attached to the 24-inch Clark Telescope to conduct his research;
+Slipher’s discovery of large recessional velocities of galaxies starting in 1912 (that led ultimately to the realization our universe is expanding).

-- Lowell Observatory's role in NASA's moon-mapping efforts for the Apollo Program, which were partly conducted with the Clark Telescope.
-Maps were created on campus, and many noted astronauts visited Lowell during a training session in 1963;
+- Lowell Observatory’s role in mapping the moon for the Apollo Program.
+Maps were created on campus, and many noted astronauts visited Lowell during a training session in 1963.

-- and the Lowell family and its rich history.
+- The Lowell family and its rich history.

-The Rotunda is also home to various measurement and calculating devices, including the Millionaire, a precursor to the modern computer, and a Thacher's Calculating Instrument, a huge slide rule (the precursor to calculators) with a folded scale 60 feet in length.
-You'll also find Percival's first telescope, given to him at age 15, which he took with him while traveling around the world.
+The Rotunda is also home to various measuring and calculating devices including a Thacher’s Calculating Instrument, a huge slide rule (the precursor to calculators) with a folded scale 60 feet in length.

 Lastly, suspended from the ceiling of the dome is the Saturn Lamp, a stained-glass marvel constructed in 1918 by the Los Angeles Light Company.